zhongyuan1995/ImmersiveRigging/README.md

             as normal. (currently in the master branch of the cgv framework) Compile it.
-        (Note that the code depends on an other project "proj_pinocchio", don't separate them) technique stack:
+        (Note that the code depends on an other project "proj_pinocchio", don't separate them)
+    usage:
+        //
+            Typically, rigging and skinning of a given mesh should be straightforward and no other instructions necessary.
+            Due to the fact that the repo. is under heavy development, it may be a little bit hard to use currently.
+            So i decide to write some instructions here.
+        Basic user interface in VR to control core functionalities Create and manipulate bones of a rigging skeleton Skinning of a mesh with the created skeleton Follows the users movement (motion capture)
+        Recording, saving and loading of animations
+        Creating multiple views
+    technique stack:
         basic user interface in VR
         create and manipulate bones of a rigging skeleton